How to Price Podcast Sponsorships Without Underselling Value

 Price objections happen.
 How you respond determines whether the deal survives.
 Here's the step-by-step response that protects your rate while keeping the conversation moving.

-➤ Step 1: Acknowledge the Concern Without Apologizing
+Step 1: Acknowledge the concern without apologizing

-Instead say: “I understand budget is always a consideration.
-Let me walk you through why we price here and what that investment delivers.”
+Do not say "I'm sorry" when a sponsor says your rate is high.
+You are not overcharging.
+They are evaluating.
+Instead say: "I understand budget is always a consideration.
+Let me walk you through why we price here and what that investment delivers."

-➤ Step 2: Reframe the Objection as a Question
+Step 2: Reframe the objection as a question

+Turn "too expensive" into a conversation about value, not cost.
+Ask: "When you say it is outside budget, are you comparing to other podcast rates, or to other marketing channels?"
 This reveals whether they think podcasts in general are expensive, or whether your specific rate feels high.
 The answer tells you how to respond.

-➤ Step 3: Prove ROI With Comparable Data
+Step 3: Prove ROI with comparable data

-Example: “I checked three similar shows in our category.
+If they are comparing to other podcasts, show why your show delivers more value per dollar.
+Example: "I checked three similar shows in our category.
 They charge $650-$850 for comparable reach.
 Our $750 rate is market-competitive.
-But here’s where we differentiate: our completion rate is 74%, which is 20% higher than category average.
-Your ad reaches more engaged listeners, which drives better conversion.”
+But here's where we differentiate: our completion rate is 74%, which is 20% higher than category average.
+Your ad reaches more engaged listeners, which drives better conversion."

 If budget is genuinely tight, structure a smaller commitment that proves value without dropping your rate.
 Pilots lower risk and build proof.
 Most sponsors say yes to tests even when they balk at full campaigns.

-Example: “If $750 per month feels steep, let’s run a two-episode pilot at $400.
+"If $750 per month feels steep, let's run a two-episode pilot at $400.
 I will track every click and conversion.
 If the data shows strong performance, we can lock in a quarterly deal at the full rate.
-If it underperforms, you are only in for $400 and we part ways with no hard feelings.”
+If it underperforms, you are only in for $400 and we part ways with no hard feelings."

 If a sponsor asks for a discount and you immediately lower your price, you signal that your original rate was inflated.
 Sponsors lose trust.
-If you discount, always get something in return.
-So that the discount is a trade, not a concession.
+If you discount, always get something in return, so that the discount is a trade, not a concession.
+Example: "I can offer $600 instead of $800 if you commit to a three-month campaign and provide a detailed case study testimonial after the pilot."

-➤ Step 6: Know When to Walk Away
+Step 6: Know when to walk away

 Not every sponsor is a fit.
 If they want you to halve your rate with no added value in return, walk away.
 It protects your rate structure and signals confidence.
 Desperate creators chase every deal.
 Professional creators know their worth.

-Example: “I appreciate you considering us.
+"I appreciate you considering us.
 Unfortunately, $400 per month would not work for our production costs and the deliverables we provide.
 If budget opens up in the future, I would love to reconnect.
-In the meantime, I wish you success with your campaign.”
+In the meantime, I wish you success with your campaign."

 8. The Pricing Mistakes That Make Sponsors Think You Are Desperate